mdsimon2/RPi-CamillaDSP/README.md

 #### ultralitemk5_analog.yml

 - Set clock source to internal via Ultralite Mk5 front panel.
-- This configuration uses analog inputs 3-4 but you can add/change to other inputs as needed.
+- This configuration uses analog inputs 3-4 but others can be used as needed.
 - It is not possible to use different input and output sample rates when using Ultralite Mk5 as capture device.
 - Configurations provided for 48, 96 and 192 kHz sample rates.